opf/openproject/docs/development/file-storage-integration/README.md

-# File storage integration
+# Integrating more external file storage providers

-External file storages can be used from within OpenProject with the file storage module.
-This adds certain use cases, e.g. in the files tab of a work package, to interact with files located on the storage and link them to entities in OpenProject.
+External file storages can be integrated with OpenProject via the _File storages_ module.
+This adds certain use cases, e.g. in the _Files_ tab of a work package, to interact with files located on the storage and link them to work packages in OpenProject.
 Currently supported file storages are:

 - [Nextcloud](https://nextcloud.com/)